 With posts about budgets and costs, I always like to include a few disclaimers since every project is different.
 Keep in mind as you’re reading this that costs vary greatly across regions and over time.
 This was one of those projects that spanned a couple of years so some things that we bought in early 2020, like the v-groove planks, were a lot cheaper then than they are now.
 Also, keep in mind the things you can do versus what you need to hire out.
 We are a couple of DIYers, Colby is a former builder, and we know how to do many things.
 Even most electrical work Colby is able to do and passes electrical code inspections.

-While there are alot of variables for how much it costs to finish an attic, I still think there is alot of value in sharing our budget breakdown.
+While there are a lot of variables for how much it costs to finish an attic, I still think there is value in sharing our budget breakdown.
 It gives you a ballpark of how much it might cost to do something similar along with a rough materials list of items to consider.
 I can’t tell you how many times we have started a project and thought we had all our materials.
-Then we find ourselves mid project picking up all kinds of little things we forgot about.
+Then we find ourselves mid-project picking up all kinds of little things we forgot about.
 And those little things add up!
 I’m sure we missed things as we planned out our upcoming bathroom remodel so stay tuned to hear about all of our “oh yeah, we need this too” moments.

-This information is important when it came to calculating how much v-groove pine planks we needed.
-Knowing that each of the planks were 5″ wide meant we could calculate the square footage per lineal foot which was .4 square feet per lineal foot.
-Next we calculated the surface area of where we were installing the v-groove and divide by .4 to give you the number of lineal feet you need to order.
+This information is important when it comes to calculating how much v-groove pine planks we need.
+Knowing that each of the planks was 5″ wide meant we could calculate the square footage per lineal foot which was .4 square feet per lineal foot.
+Next, we calculated the surface area of where we were installing the v-groove and divided by .4 to give you the number of lineal feet you need to order.

 Materials and Price List